 Britain’s biggest cycling organization, the Cyclists’ Touring Club (CTC:

-t0844 736 8450, wctc.org.uk), supplies members with touring and technical advice as well as insurance.
+t0844 736 8450, ctc.org.uk), supplies members with touring and technical advice as well as insurance.
 Its website is a wealth of information, including dozens of routes through Wales.

 If you want a guaranteed hassle-free cycling holiday, various companies offer easy-going tours where you ride from hotel to hotel, and a van carries your bags.
 Some give you an arranged itinerary, while others guide you.

-Bicycle Beano t01981 560471, wbicycle-beano.co.uk.
-Book well ahead to join Bicycle Beano on week-long cycling holidays (£540–720) through the Wye Valley, the Cambrian coast and Snowdonia.
+Bicycle Beano bicycle-beano.co.uk.
+Book well ahead to join Bicycle Beano on long-weekend and week-long cycling holidays (£490-£850).
+Exact locations vary each year, but include the Brecon Beacons, Snowdonia, the West Coast and the Wye Valley.
 They pedal along with you and rides include accommodation and all meals (except lunch).
 They’re a lot of fun, good value for money and the cooking is vegetarian (and often organic).

-Crwydro Môn wangleseywalkingholidays.com/cycling.html.
+Crwydro Môn angleseywalkingholidays.com/cycling.html.
 Tailored, week-long, self-guided packages around Anglesey with bike, B&B and luggage transfer included.

-Drover Holidays wdroverholidays.co.uk.
+Drover Holidays droverholidays.co.uk.
 Over a dozen guided and self-guided bike tours all over Wales with everything organized and even the option of an electrically assisted bike to help with the nastier hills.

-Wheely Wonderful Cycling wwheelywonderfulcycling.co.uk.
+Wheely Wonderful Cycling wheelywonderfulcycling.co.uk.
 Several self-guided tours around wonderfully rural sections of mid-Wales and the borders from a weekend to a week.

 Beaches, surfing, kiteboarding and coasteering